 Introducing Koh Kong Conservation Corridor

-The second-largest virgin rainforest on mainland Southeast Asia, the Cardamoms are one of only two sites in the region where unbroken forests still connect mountain summits with the sea (the other is in Burma).
+The second-largest virgin rainforest on mainland southeast Asia, the Cardamoms are one of only two sites in the region where unbroken forests still connect mountain summits with the sea (the other is in Myanmar).
 Some highland areas receive up to 5m of rain a year.
-Conservationists hope the Cardamoms will soon be declared a Unesco World Heritage Site.
+Conservationists hope the Cardamoms will someday be declared a Unesco World Heritage Forest.

-While forests and coastlines elsewhere in Southeast Asia were being ravaged by greedy developers and well-connected logging companies, the Cardamom Mountains and the adjacent mangrove forests – the most extensive on mainland Southeast Asia – were protected from the worst ecological outrages by their sheer remoteness and, at least in part, by Cambodia’s long civil war.
+While forests and coastlines elsewhere in southeast Asia were being ravaged by developers and well-connected logging companies, the Cardamom Mountains and the adjacent mangrove forests were protected from the worst ecological outrages by their sheer remoteness and, at least in part, by Cambodia’s long civil war.
 As a result, much of the area is still in pretty good shape, ecologically speaking, so the potential for ecotourism is huge – akin, some say, to that of Kenya’s game reserves or Costa Rica’s national parks.

 The next few years will be critical in determining the future of the Cardamom Mountains.
-NGOs such as Conservation International (CI; www.conservation.org), Fauna & Flora International (FFI; www.fauna-flora.org) and the Wildlife Alliance (formerly WildAid; www.wildlifealliance.org) are working night and day to help protect the area’s 16 distinct ecosystems from loggers and poachers.
-But ecotourism, too, can play a role in generating income for local people and spurring sustainable development.
+NGOs such as Conservation International, Fauna & Flora International and the Wildlife Alliance, and teams of armed enforcement rangers, are working to help protect the area’s 16 distinct ecosystems from loggers and poachers.
+Ecotourism, too, can play a role in providing local people with sustainable alternatives to logging and poaching.